freshy969/SuperDev/README.md

 * Download the Code.
 In the Web Version of Github, You Can Do That by Clicking the Green "Code" Button, and Then "Download Zip".
 * Go to chrome://extensions/ in Your Browser, and Enable Developer Mode
 * Unzip First and Drag the Build Folder or Click on the "Load Unpacked" Button and Locate the Build Folder.
 * That's It, You Will Now Be Able to Use Superdev Locally.
-Make Sure You Pin It on the Toolbar by Clicking the "Puzzle" Icon in the Toolbar and Pinning Superdev.
+Make Sure You Pin It on the Toolbar by Clicking the "Puzzle" Icon in the Toolbar (Top Right) and Pinning Superdev.

 ### Todo:
 * ```Optimise``` Export Element Algorithm